11 Simple Steps to Launch Your Scrum in Construction Pilot

 Watch the video above or click here to watch on YouTube

-Accurate cost estimations as crucial as they are complex in our industry.
+Accurate cost estimations are as crucial as they are complex in our industry.
 A small error can mean the difference between a profitable project with a happy client and a late, over-budget disaster.
 Therefore, construction estimation teams must be efficient and effective especially given current trends like fixed-bid projects.

 One such team at McCarthy decided to implement Scrum after attending one of my lunch-and-learns.
 When they started, they could successfully manage two or three projects simultaneously.
 In short order, they were using Scrum to successfully manage all the tasks on a large healthcare patient bed tower project while simultaneously managing up to six smaller projects ranging in size from half a million to several million dollars in value.